The Ultimate Guide to

 Meanwhile, prescription opioids remain one of the leading causes of overdose death in America, killing nearly 47,000 people in 2018.
 So if anything’s increasing, it’s Big Pharma’s lobbying to finally get kratom banned.
 For more on this, check here.

 Does kratom show up on a drug test?

 Kratom won’t be detected by either standard or enhanced drug tests.
 And despite its similarity to opiates, it’s unlikely to trigger a false positive.

-Specialist laboratory tests such as GC-MS (gas chromatography-mass spectrometry) are able to detect kratom in urine, but they’re not routinely used.
+You’d need a specialist kratom drug test to detect it.
+Tests such as GC-MS (gas chromatography-mass spectrometry) are able to detect kratom in urine, for example, but they’re not routinely used.